-Paget disease of the bone is a common, chronic bone disorder characterized by excessive abnormal bone remodelling.
+Paget disease of the bone is a common, chronic metabolic bone disorder characterized by excessive abnormal bone remodeling.
 The classically described radiological appearances are expanded bone with a coarsened trabecular pattern.
 The pelvis, spine, skull, and proximal long bones are most frequently affected.

-The majority (approximately three-quarters) of patients are asymptomatic at the time of diagnosis.
+The majority (approximately three-quarters) of patients are asymptomatic at the time of diagnosis, the diagnosis being an incidental finding on imaging 23.
 Presenting symptoms include:

-increased focal temperature due to hyperemia (due to hypervascularity)
+increased focal temperature due to bony hypervascularity (not fever)

-Polyostotic disease is more prevalent than the monostotic type 1.
+Polyostotic disease is more prevalent than monostotic type 1.
 The most frequent sites of involvement are: